EducationalTestingService/rsmtool/doc/config_rsmeval.rst

 .. note::

-    If you supply a dictionary of values, the dictionary must contain a key for each of the subgroups listed in `subgroup` field.
-If no threshold should be applied for some of the groups, set the threshold value for this group to 0.
+    If you supply a dictionary, it *must* contain a key for *every* subgroup listed in `subgroups` field.
+If no threshold is to be applied for some of the groups, set the threshold value for this group to 0 in the dictionary.

 .. _general_sections_rsmeval: